Key Takeaways:

 4. SoFi Invest

-5. Cash App Investing
+5. Cash App

-Challenges in Stock Trading App Development
+Key Development Challenges of A Stock Trading App

 The process to create a stock trading app can turn out to be convenient if partnering with experienced mobile app development companies.